 The yearly budget for the Department of Higher Education and the community colleges, state universities and UMass system is determined by the process laid out below.
-Click on the buttons for details on the FY19 budget for Massachusetts public higher education, and go to mass.gov for more information on the statewide budget.
+Click on the buttons for details on the FY25 budget for Massachusetts public higher education.
+You can also learn more about the statewide FY24 budget.

-Expected late January 2018— The budget begins as a bill that the Governor submits to the House of Representatives.
+January 2024— The budget begins as a bill that the Governor submits to the House of Representatives.

-Expected June 2018— House and Senate leadership assign members to a "Conference Committee" to negotiate the differences between the House and Senate bills.
+June 2024— House and Senate leadership assign members to a "Conference Committee" to negotiate the differences between the House and Senate bills.
 The conference committee report can only be approved or rejected; no additional amendments can be made.

 Once approved by both chambers of the Legislature, the Governor has ten days to review the Conference Committee budget.
 The Governor may approve or veto the entire budget, or may veto or reduce particular line items or sections, but may not add anything.
 Then, the House and Senate may vote to override the Governor's vetoes.
 Overrides require a two-thirds roll-call vote in each chamber.

 July 2024— The final budget, also known as the General Appropriations Act (GAA), goes into effect on July 1, 2024 when the 2025 Fiscal Year begins.